Lampasas District Court and County Court Plan

 To be eligible for placement on any list, attorneys shall meet the following minimum general qualifications:

-(a) An attorney must ensure all information on their application is correct;
+(a) An attorney must ensure all information on his/her application is correct;

 (b) An attorney must be licensed to practice law in the State of Texas;